rvpanoz/luna/README.md

 ## Motivation

 Luna was created with main purpose to provide a flexible and modern UI for npm dependencies management.
-Furthermore I wanted to create a project with the latest web technologies combined in one application.
+You can install, update and uninstall packages using a user interface build on latest web technologies.

 ## Features